Can I Sell My House If I'm Behind on Mortgage Payments?

 Option 2: Cash Sale (Fastest)

-Cash buyers like FL Home Buyers can close in 7-14 days.
+Cash buyers like FL Home Buyers can close when title, payoff, access, and seller documents are ready.
 This is often fast enough to beat the foreclosure timeline and get you out cleanly.
 We work with title companies to handle the mortgage payoff.

 Best for: Homeowners who need to sell fast to avoid foreclosure